Crickhowell’s Clarence Hall is run by a team of Trustees.

 Tony is a Welsh Californian with a legal background and represents the Town Council.

 Phil is a retired Electrical Engineer and Land Agent.
-He is, presently, Mayor of Crickhowell.
+He is a member of the town council.

 Susie represents Crickhowell District Players and is a veteran of many pantomimes.